artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 }
 ```

-By providing a well encapsulated Component model, you can agressively reduce the amount of redundant code you need to build an application.
+By providing a well encapsulated Component model, you can aggressively reduce the amount of redundant code you need to build an application.
 By not initially writing to the DOM, React can decide what has changed between user actions and that means you have to juggle significant less [state](#state).

 ### React Native

 Writing native apps is now officially a pain.
 I came to this conclusion early this year, and it's been amazing to be able to work in React Native.

-React Native is an implmentation of React where instead of having it abstract a web page's DOM, it create a native view heirarchy.
-In the case of iOS that is a UIView heriarchy.
+React Native is an implementation of React where instead of having it abstract a web page's DOM, it create a native view hierarchy.
+In the case of iOS that is a UIView hierarchy.
 Note that it does not handle View Controllers.
 The MVC model from Apple's Cocoa framework does not directly map into React Natives.
 I've wrote about how we [bridge that gap earlier][our-implmentation].

 React Native is cross platform.
-You write JavaScript like above, which React Native transforms into a native view heirarchy.
-That view heirarchy could be on a Samsung TV, a Windows phone or Android instead.
+You write JavaScript like above, which React Native transforms into a native view hierarchy.
+That view hierarchy could be on a Samsung TV, a Windows phone or Android instead.

 It's a smart move, most "Make apps in JS" try to have a native-like experience where they replicate the platform's UI in HTML.
 However, this technique tends to feel unnatural very easily.
 If I showed you our app, you could not distinguish between a view controller in React Native, Swift or Objective-C.